cas-bioinf/rboAnalyzer/readme.md

 This tool was tested on 64-bit linux (Ubuntu 14, 18 and Centos 7).

 ### Install via Conda
- The most convinient way to install this pipeline is to use Conda package manager.
+ The most convenient way to install this pipeline is to use Conda package manager.

  If you don't have Conda for `Python3`, install it.
-We recomend the [miniconda3](https://conda.io/en/latest/miniconda.html).
+We recommend the [miniconda3](https://conda.io/en/latest/miniconda.html).

 The `rboanalyzer` package is available from `schwarz.marek` channel.
 You also need to include the `bioconda` and `conda-forge` channels when installing the `rboanalyzer`.

 __Installation to new virtual environment__

 The `rboAnalyzer` and its dependencies will be available only in the shell session for which the virtual environment was activated.
-You will need to `activate` the virtual enviroment for each session.
+You will need to `activate` the virtual environment for each session.

 Following commands will install the rboAnalyzer into new conda environment named "rbo".
-If you dont wish to install rboAnalyzer to new environment, ommit commands `1)` and `2)`.
+If you don't wish to install rboAnalyzer to new environment, omit commands `1)` and `2)`.

 ```shell
 # 1) update conda